JGarza189/oncological-modeling/Supplement/Oncology_Script-outline.md

 ## Confirmation of the System of Ordinary Differential Equations

 A figure is created to display the system of equations using LaTeX formatting.
-The axis is turned off because the purpose is to display text rather than plot data.
 The equations are defined as LaTeX strings and rendered on the figure with the `text` function.

 #### Script snippet for displaying one of the equations: